FDOS/fdisk/DOC/FDISK/INSTALL.md

  - Borland C++ 3.1
  - Turbo C++ 3.0

+Beside a C Compiler the Netwide Assembler (NASM) must be installed.

 If the executable packer UPX is installed and accessible via path the generated `FDISK.EXE` gets compressed during the build process.